ArinaAnderson/frontend-project-lvl1/README.md

 brain-prime
 ```

+The game asks if a random number is prime or not.

 [brain-prime demonstration](https://asciinema.org/a/ZhZJbGsSG34sn4T8Nu9LuFFBF)
 [![asciicast](https://asciinema.org/a/ZhZJbGsSG34sn4T8Nu9LuFFBF.png)](https://asciinema.org/a/ZhZJbGsSG34sn4T8Nu9LuFFBF)

-The game asks if a random number is prime or not